 Q. What is the best time of year to visit Greece?

 A – The best time to visit Greece is during spring (April to early June) and autumn (September – October).
-You can enjoy mild weather and less crowds during these weather seasons.
+You can enjoy mild weather and fewer crowds during these weather seasons.

 Q. How many days do I need in Greece?